vinefeeder/TwinVine/README.md

 Uv is the package manager and loads both VineFeeder and Envied together.
 Envied runs independenly or may be called by Vinefeeder.

-If you do not alrealy have uv as a python package intall it first using pip
+If you do not alrealy have uv as a python package install it first, using pip -
 ```
 pip install uv